If you’re wondering why your legs feel heavy when running, then you’re in the right place.

 Make an effort to pay attention to the cues that your body gives you and drink when you feel thirsty.

-Adults require 7 to 8 hours of sleep per night, while teenagers may require up to ten.
+Adults typically require 7 to 8 hours of sleep per night, while teenagers may need up to 10 hours.

 Getting enough sleep is frequently neglected, but it can contribute to the sensation of having heavy legs when running.